Huntingdonshire Branch pubs selling real ale

 Great North Road

 Former farmhouse dating from the early 1800's now significantly extended.
-Several distinct drinking and dining areas exist, including a period style wood panelled front bar in the area of the original building, a main bar with leather sofas, and a airy conservatory restaurant area.
-Outside at the rear is a small patio, and a small courtyard at the front.
+Several distinct drinking and dining areas exist, including a period style wood panelled front bar in the area of the original building, a main bar with leather sofas, and a airy restaurant area.
+Outside at the rear is a patio, and a courtyard at the front.
 Nine en-suite rooms are available in a motel style extension.
-A varied menu includes steaks, grills, traditional pub food and snacks, served 12-2pm, 6pm-9.30pm Monday-Saturday; and 12-8.30pm on Sunday.
+A varied menu includes steaks, grills, traditional pub food and snacks.
+An extensive refurbishment was completed in late 2019.
+Offers four real ales and a selection of craft keg beers.

 - George & Dragon